jdhitsolutions/WindowsSandboxTools/README.md

 ## My Tools

+My default [configuration script](sandbox-config.ps1) takes about 4 minutes to complete.
+I use the [BurntToast](https://github.com/Windos/BurntToast) module to show a notification when it is complete.
 This project is not a PowerShell module or set of files you can run as-is.
 You are welcome to clone, download or copy as needed.

+Last updated 27 August, 2020.